Check out the slideshow of 5 items below:

 This branch of the code is used to investigate drought-induced tree mortality and plant hydraulic stresses at the lanscape level.
 Results obtained using this code were presented at AGU2017.

-This is a fork of Ech2o, maintained by Dr. Sylvain Kuppel at the University of Aberdeen.
-This development is part of the VeWa project led by Prof. Doerthe Tetzlaff and Prof. Chris Soulsby at the University of Aberdeen in collaboration with Prof. Marco Maneta at the University of Montana.
+This is a fork of Ech2o, initially developed by Dr. Sylvain Kuppel at the Institut de Recherche pour le Développement (IRD) in Toulouse, France, and currently hosted by the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in Berlin.
+This development was part of the VeWa project led by Prof. Doerthe Tetzlaff and Prof. Chris Soulsby at the University of Aberdeen and IGB in collaboration with Prof. Marco Maneta at the University of Montana.

 Main features of this fork include: